The Quest (British TV series)

 The Quest is a series of three feature-length comedy dramas produced by Yorkshire Television and written for British television by Douglas Livingstone and directed by David Jason.
+The series revolves around three older men (played by Jason, Hywel Bennett and Roy Hudd) trying to relive their youth.
+Other members of the cast included Les Dennis, Anna Karen, Diane Langton and Georgia Tennant.

 The first episode in the series premiered on ITV in 2002.
 Two follow-up episodes were also created by Livingstone and Jason: The Second Quest and The Final Quest (both 2004).
-The series revolves around three older men (played by Jason, Hywel Bennett and Roy Hudd) trying to relive their youth.
-Other members of the cast included Les Dennis, Anna Karen, Diane Langton and Georgia Tennant.